mattfemia/scrnaseq-pipeline/README.md

 docker run scrna-pipeline
 ```

+The data/ directory should be the entry point for adding CellRanger-processed
+fastq files.

 A containerized image of the CellRanger pipeline can also be easily built and deployed
 locally or through a cloud integration like AWS ECS or AWS Batch.